Dziemborowicz/Hourglass-New/FAQ.md

 Right-click on any empty space in the timer window and check **Show elapsed time instead of time left** in the **Advanced options** submenu.

-## How do I create a shortcut that automatically starts a timer with Hourglass?
+## How do I create a shortcut that automatically starts a timer with the Hourglass?

 To create a shortcut, right-click on your Desktop or the folder where you want to create the shortcut and select **Shortcut** from the **New** submenu.
 Enter the location where `Hourglass.exe` is (typically `%PROGRAMFILES(x86)%\Hourglass\Hourglass.exe`) followed by the duration or date and time for your countdown in quotes.